-California's “premises liability” laws require people to keep property they own or occupy in a reasonably safe condition.
-This “duty of care” obligates people who own, possess or control property to exercise reasonable care to:
+Under California's “premises liability” laws, property owners and occupiers have a duty of care to keep their property in a reasonably safe condition.1 This “duty of care” obligates people who own, possess, or control property to exercise reasonable care to:

 - Maintain their property;